 It is very important that you don’t just check your credit score once with only one credit bureau.
 The danger of doing this is that you will never be able to detect in case there is an error.
 A bureau is not infallible, mistakes could be made due to human factor.
-It is therefore important to re-check your 563 credit score across all bureaus.
+It is therefore important to check your credit across all bureaus.
 This is a very safe practice that will guarantee that you are given a valid credit rating at all times.

 If you do not check your credit rating across all bureaus, the mistake of a bureau may negatively affect your situation and this will not be good for you.

-Just like people with bad credit score, people whose credit score is within the range of 563 – 583 (poor credit score) are also going to struggle with receiving favors from potential lenders as a result of what their credit score says about their credibility when it comes to handling financial commitments.
+Just like people with bad credit score, people whose credit score is within the range of 563 – 583 (poor credit) are also going to struggle with receiving favors from potential lenders as a result of what their credit score says about their credibility when it comes to handling financial commitments.
 Of course, those with the poor credit are also limited when it comes to the kind of credit card available for usage.